 RELATED READING: Evaluating The True Cost of Our Stuff

-Consider the difference between “organizing” and “decluttering”…
+The difference between “organizing” and “decluttering”.

 Stop organizing the things you don’t need, use, want, or love – declutter them instead!